vinaychawla11/strava-webhooks/README.md

 # Strava API Integration with Express.js

-This application integrates with the Strava API using Express.js to handle OAuth authorization, token management, and webhook events.
-The application supports periodic token refreshing using a cron job and updates activity privacy based on specific criteria.
+This repository provides an Express.js service to handle Strava OAuth2 authorization, manage user tokens, and process Strava webhook events.
+It includes automatic token refreshing and activity updates based on specific criteria.

 ## Features

-- OAuth authorization with Strava
-- Token management and refreshing
+This service provides an integration with the Strava API to:

+    Authorize users via OAuth2.
+    Handle OAuth2 callback and token exchange.
+    Manage user access and refresh tokens.
-- Handling Strava webhook events
+    Process Strava webhook events to update activities based on criteria.
-- Updating activity privacy based on distance and type
-- Secure credential management with Firebase Firestore
+    Automatically refresh access tokens.

 ## Prerequisites